mykle1/MMM-SORT/README.md

 			lat: "40.537661",           // your latitude
 			lon: "-74.128333",          // your longitude
 			mode: "static",             // static or rotating
+			LowText: "Low",             // Low tide text.
+Whatever you want or nothing "",
+			HighText: "High",           // High tide text.
+Whatever you want or nothing "",
 			height: "ft",               // ft = feet, m = meters (When mode: is rotating)
-			useHeader: false,           // False if you don't want a header
+			useHeader: false,           // false if you don't want a header
 			header: "",                 // Change in config file. useHeader must be true
 			maxWidth: "300px",
 			animationSpeed: 3000,       // fade speed
-			rotateInterval: 15 * 1000,  // seconds (When mode: is rotating)
+			rotateInterval: 20 * 1000,  // seconds (When mode: is rotating)
 		}
 	},